Smart meters explained

 You may not be eligible for a smart meter yet if:

 - British Gas supplies your gas but not electricity

-- You're on Economy 7 with storage heaters
+- you're on Economy 7 with storage heaters

-- Have a specialist meter
+- you have a specialist meter

 Details about your energy use are available through the My Account app; or you can choose to have a smart meter display.